Treatment Effect Models with Strategic Interaction in Treatment Decisions: Identification

 \section{Identification}

-In this section, the identification of the MTE parameters is discussed.
-We here refer to the treatment decision game \eqref{eq:model-D2} as the ``first stage'' and the realization of the outcome \eqref{eq:model-Y1} as the ``second stage''.
-To focus on the identification of the parameters in the second stage, we treat the parameters in the first stage as known to us.
-More specifically, we assume the following: \begin{assumption}
+In this section, we present the identification results for the treatment decision game and the MTE parameters.
+We refer to the treatment decision game \eqref{eq:model-D1} as the ``first stage'' and the realization of the outcome \eqref{eq:model-Y1} as the ``second stage''.
+Because the identification of MTE relies on the knowledge of the first-stage parameters, we first examine the identification of them in Subsection \ref{subsec:first}, and then present the identification results for the second-stage parameters in Subsection \ref{subsec:second}.